edgexfoundry/edgex-docs/docs_src/microservices/V2TopLevelMigration.md

 !!! edgey "EdgeX 2.0"
     Many backward breaking changes occurred in the EdgeX 2.0 (Ireland) release which may require some migration depending on your use case.

-This section describes how to migrate from EdgeX 1.x to Edgex 2.0 at a high level and refers the reader to the appropriate detail documents.
+This section describes how to migrate from EdgeX 1.x to EdgeX 2.0 at a high level and refers the reader to the appropriate detail documents.
 The areas to consider for migrating are:

 - [Compose File](#compose-file)
 - [Database](#database)